-The communities have distinct characters set within highly desirable coastal settings.
-The combination of natural and heritage assets, community facilities and attractions make the Coles Bay area an appealing destinations for tourists and attractive place to work and reside.
+The community has a distinct character set within highly desirable coastal setting.
+The combination of natural and heritage assets, community facilities and attractions make the Coles Bay area an appealing destination for tourists and an attractive place to work and reside.